Best Telescopes for Kids

 Teenagers: Celestron PowerSeeker 127EQ

 The Celestron 127 EQ PowerSeeker is an affordable reflector telescope geared towards stargazing teenagers who want a good viewing experience, but don’t want to invest a fortune in their new hobby.
-Consistently ranked among the top telescopes in its price range, this model has won numerous awards and is produced by a manufacturer that has been in the business for more than 50 years.
+Consistently ranked among the top telescopes for kids in its price range, this model has won numerous awards and is produced by a manufacturer that has been in the business for more than 50 years.

 With this model, Celestron has really played to their strengths, which is delivering decent quality for a fair price.
 In this case, the young astronomer in your life gets 5 inches of reflecting telescope on an equatorial mount and all for $200 or less.